UzorNwokeaka/KTP_McCann_Project/README.md

-# KTP McCann Backpack Prototype
+# KTP McCann Backpack PoC Project

 This project is a prototype user interface screen for the proposed Backpack software system for J McCann & Co Ltd.